Temporal Dynamic Quantization for Diffusion Models: Backgrounds and Related Works

 \subsection{Quantization-aware Training and Post-training Quantization}

-Quantization algorithms can be broadly categorized into two types: Quantization-Aware Training (QAT) \cite{PACT, QIL, LSQ, LSQ+, park2022nipq} and Post-Training Quantization (PTQ) \cite{nagel2020up, li2021brecq, wei2022qdrop}.
+Quantization algorithms can be broadly categorized into two types: Quantization-Aware Training (QAT) \cite{PACT, QIL, LSQ, LSQ+, Shin_2023_CVPR} and Post-Training Quantization (PTQ) \cite{nagel2020up, li2021brecq, wei2022qdrop}.
 QAT applies additional training after introducing quantization operators, allowing the update of network parameters toward minimizing the final loss value considering the effect of the quantization operators.
 On the other hand, PTQ does not apply end-to-end forward/backward propagation after quantization.
 Instead, it focuses on reducing block-wise reconstruction errors induced by quantization.
 QAT typically outperforms PTQ in low-precision scenarios, but it may not always be applicable due to limitations such as the deficiencies of datasets, training pipelines, and resource constraints.
 Due to its practical usefulness, PTQ has been actively researched recently.
 In the literature of diffusion models, \cite{shang2023ptq4dm} introduced a dedicated 8-bit post-training quantization method, demonstrating high-fidelity image generation performance.

-On the other hand, while most QAT and PTQ algorithms focus on static quantization, recent research has highlighted the benefits of input-dependent dynamic quantization~\cite{zhong2022dynamic, lee2022insta, hong2022cadyq, liu2022instance}.
+On the other hand, while most QAT and PTQ algorithms focus on static quantization, recent research has highlighted the benefits of input-dependent dynamic quantization~\cite{zhong2022dynamic, lee2023insta, hong2022cadyq, liu2022instance}.
 Dynamic quantization enables the adjustment of quantization intervals based on the varying input-dependent distribution of activations, which has the potential to reduce quantization error.
-However, implementing these dynamic approaches often incurs additional costs for extracting statistical information from activations, making it challenging to achieve performance improvements in practice.
+However, implementing these dynamic approaches often incur additional costs for extracting statistical information from activations, making it challenging to achieve performance improvements in practice.
+For instance, \cite{vasu2023mobileone} pointed out that input-dependent activation functions can cause significant latency increases despite having relatively little computation.

 While a number of previous works proposed different methods to accelerate sampling process of diffusion models, there have been limited works tried to exploit dynamic nature of diffusion models.
 In this paper, we propose a novel quantization scheme for diffusion models which minimizes activation quantization errors by enabling the generation of suitable quantization interval based on the time step information, all without incurring additional inference costs.